PostgreSqlStan/PostgreSqlStan/README.md

-👋 I’m @PostgreSqlStan, a command line interface enthusiast who loves using postgres on macOS.
+👋 I’m a command line interface enthusiast who loves using postgres on macOS.

 👀 I’m very interested in data wrangling (ETL) with postgres, python and other \*nix tools.

-✅ I've been doing this stuff, on and off, for about two decades, but…
+✅ I've been using postgres for occasional data wrangling tasks for about two decades.

 🌱 I still have so much to learn.
 (That's why I enjoy it.)

+– @PostgreSqlStan

 <!---